| Today

 teens receive sex education and preventive drug abuse courses

 which include material on HIV.
+The HIV

 virus dies quickly when it is outside the human body.
 It cannot